Refoundry

 Process

 With a service-led approach, we conducted research with employees, program participants, and volunteers through interviews and strategic workshops.
-Our research identified an opportunity for the stakeholders to co-create Refoundry’s core brand identity, galvanize the organization, and articulate their mission in a clear, digestible way that would appeal to their different audiences.
+Our research identified an opportunity for the stakeholders to co-create Refoundry’s core brand identity, galvanise the organisation, and articulate their mission in a clear, digestible way that would appeal to their different audiences.

 Concept